ani-memes/AMII/README.md

 ## Minimal Mode

-MIKU can be pretty chatty some times, especially if you are trying to figure out how to get your integration test to work.
+MIKU can be pretty chatty sometimes, especially if you are trying to figure out how to get your integration test to work.
 With `Minimal Mode` you have the ability to tell MIKU to only react to events that are different.
 So when your tests fail a bunch of times, you will only see one failure reaction.
 However, whenever you break your build, or your tests pass, you'll get a notification then.